thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 Our `IR` is noteworthy for being typed.
 Many `IR`s targeted by lowering are untyped.
-We've already checked all the types line up.
+We've already checked that all the types line up.
 What's the point of keeping them around?
 Part of this choice is motivated by our use of System F.
 `TyFun` and `TyApp` wouldn't have a lot to do if we had no types.